ksrinath/GettingAndCleaningData-Project/README.md

 Depends on the `data.table` library.

 ##### Description
-'run_analysis()' creates a tidy data set from the Samsung data under WORK_DIR, as per the project requirements.
+`run_analysis()` creates a tidy data set from the Samsung data under WORK_DIR, as per the project requirements.
 It returns the tidy data set, and can optionally write the results to a specifed output file.

 ##### Usage
     run_analysis(outfile = NULL, ...)